felnou77/scraping-projects/Static/Fakejobs_scraper/README.md

 ## 🔧 Technologies Used

 -  Python 3.x
 - `requests` – to send HTTP requests
 - `beautifulsoup4` – for parsing HTML content
-- `pandas` – for data manipulation and saving to xlsx
+- `pandas` – for data manipulation and saving

 ---